axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 ### Pure HTML pages

-Import the button-defining script and use a button like this:
+Import the input-text-defining script and use an &lt,axa-input-text&gt; like this:

 ```html
 <!DOCTYPE html>